sgarnica1/ml-lung-cancer-classification/README.md

 # Deep Learning Model for Lung Cancer Classification
-This is a depp learning model for lung cancer images classification trained with a dataset retrieved from Kaggle and originally published in arXiv, a free distribution service and open-source achive.
+This is a deep learning model for lung cancer images classification trained with a dataset retrieved from Kaggle and originally published in arXiv, a free distribution service and open-source achive.

 ## Dataset
 The original dataset was published by arXiv.org and consists of 25,000 images with 5 different classes of 5,000 images each and two main subclasses: colon and lung images.